jruels/automation-dev/labs/setup-ansible/index.md

 **Note:** Do not use a passphrase for the key pair.

-Create a key pair for the `ansible` user on the control host, accepting the defaults when prompted:
+Create a key pair for the `ansible` user on the control host, hit ENTER to accept the defaults when prompted:

 ```
 sudo su - ansible